-The aim of the following procedures is to provide a clear framework for investigating complaints and breaches of the LAS and so ensure that each case will be dealt with appropriately and in a consistent manner.
+The aim of the following procedures is to provide a clear framework for investigating complaints and breaches of the Rent it Right scheme and so ensure that each case will be dealt with appropriately and in a consistent manner.

 A landlord should have a written procedure for dealing with complaints from, or about tenants.
-The LAS requires landlords as a minimum to keep a record of all complaints and their outcome.
+The Rent it Right scheme requires landlords as a minimum to keep a record of all complaints and their outcome.
 The procedure should attempt to resolve the matter informally where possible.

 When your tenant contacts you with a complaint or disrepair/maintenance concern, we would expect you to acknowledge the matter within 48 hours.
 If it is a matter of urgency i.e. water, gas or electricity you should action steps immediately to safeguard both your tenants and your property.
 Communication is key so you should arrange for either yourself, a representative or a contractor to attend the property at the earliest possible opportunity (with your tenant’s permission).
 You should then endeavour to agree a timescale with both the occupants and contractor to carry out works (if required).

-Where matters cannot be resolved between landlord and tenants, you should seek advice from the LAS operator at their earliest opportunity.
+Where matters cannot be resolved between landlord and tenants, you should seek advice from the scheme's operator at their earliest opportunity.

-The LAS administrator may become involved in landlord disputes or complaints in one of two ways.
+The scheme's administrator may become involved in landlord disputes or complaints in one of two ways.

 Any complaints about an accredited member regarding non-compliance with the scheme must be made in writing, or other agreed media – this includes; letter, email, fax, or directly through the website.
 A formal service request may also be made through the Housing Standards Department.
 A complaint should include: